 Steel String or Nylon String?

-Besides the appearance, the main difference between a classical guitar and a traditional acoustic will be the sound.
-Classical guitars typically have nylon strings instead of metal.
+Nylon string guitars are smoother, quieter, and subtler.
 The strings and the difference in body design combine to produce a distinctive classical guitar tone.
 If you’re ever heard traditional Spanish or flamenco music, you’ve heard the tone that a classical guitar produces.

 What Body Style?